Foot

 Slope Of The Arch

-designed with a slope that goes from a higher medial side to a lower
+are designed with a slope that goes from a higher medial side

-lateral side, this is fundamental.
-What is not fundamental and varies
+to a lower lateral side, this is fundamental.
+What is not fundamental

 support to another is the curve of that slope.
 Some arch